-- Current and future risk from the ordinary watercourse must be fully modelled to ascertain the fluvial risk to the site.
-Assuming built development can avoid the modelled 1% AEP event plus climate change flood extent, it should be possible for the site to pass the exception test.
-No development should take place within 8 metres of the channel banks of the watercourse. - Groundwater conditions across some areas of the site should be investigated further as part of a site-specific FRA.
+- It should be appropriate to develop this site for more vulnerable purposes given its location within Flood Zone 1.
+The ordinary watercourses present onsite should be modelled and the channels and any risk areas included with blue green corridors.
+There should also be an 8 metre no development buffer from the channel banks. - Any FRA should model the unmodelled watercourse to inform on current and future flood risk. - Groundwater conditions across some areas of the site should be investigated further as part of a site-specific FRA.
 This may need to include for ground survey, including percolation testing to fully ascertain groundwater conditions at the site. - Any FRA should be carried out in line with the latest versions of the NPPF; FRCC-PPG; EA online guidance; the SCC Local Plan and national and local SuDS policy and guidelines. - Throughout the FRA process, consultation should be carried out with the following, where applicable, the local planning authority; the lead local flood authority; emergency planning officers; the Environment Agency; Yorkshire Water; the highways authorities; and the emergency services.